jwcarter/small-rnd/readme.txt

 3) Pass most, if not all, tests of Bigcrush
 4) Speed comparable with the glibc generator [Not too slow]

+IN MOST CASES YOU WOULD BE BETTER OF WITH A CRYPTOGRAPHICALLY SECURE PRNG.
+IF IN DOUBT, USE A CRYPTOGRAPHICALLY SECURE PRNG FROM A TRUSTED CRYPTO LIBRARY.

 ======================================================================
 Description
 ======================================================================